Marksmanship Hunter PvP Rotation and Playstyle (Dragonflight 10.2)

 Lightning Lasso

-Earthen Wall Totem (does not stop the trap but will stop you being able to kill their teammates)
+Earthen Wall Totem (does not stop the Trap but will stop you from being able to kill their teammates)

 Spirit Link Totem

-Earthern Wall Totem is mentioned above because even though it does not deny
+Earthen Wall Totem is mentioned above because even though it does not

-your trap, it will stop you being able to kill somebody with your burst.
+deny your Trap, it will stop you from being able to kill somebody with your

-knock their partner out of it using Bursting Shot.
-If you cannot get
+looking to knock their partner out of it using

 Cross Crowd Control